 - provide for the use of Council’s Common Seal.

 Moreland City Council has established Governance Rules in accordance with section 60 of the Local Government Act 2020.
 The Governance Rules were adopted by resolution of Council on 12 August 2020 to commence on 1 September 2020.
+They were revised by Council on 8 December 2021.

 The Governance Rules determine the way in which Council will: